 - An estimated 12% of young adults reported using ecstasy at least once in their entire lifetime.

 - About 3.5% of young adults, (18-25), reported using the drug in the previous year alone.

 Inpatient treatment means that individuals will remain at a treatment center.
 This form of therapy is best for people who want to escape everyday triggers of their addiction.
-Here, they will learn how to manage their addiction in a healthy way and learn how to avoid relapse in the future.
+Here, they will learn how to manage their addiction healthily and learn how to avoid relapse in the future.
 By learning about stress management, how to eat healthier, being involved in exercise classes, talking to like-minded individuals, and more, MDMA addiction sufferers will learn the skills they need to combat their addiction.

-If you or a loved one is suffering from MDMA addiction, call A Forever Recovery at our toll-free number.
-At AFR you will find the resources you need to achieve long-term sobriety and a healthy lifestyle.
+If you or a loved one is suffering from MDMA abuse or an ecstasy addiction, call A Forever Recovery at our toll-free number.
+At AFR, you will find the resources you need to achieve long-term sobriety from ecstasy addiction and a healthy lifestyle.
 Call us today to get started on your journey to recovery.